 7 alternative ways to seek medical advice if you’re not able to visit your doctor.

-Feeling unwell and need to see a doctor?
-If you’re worried about your health, it can be frustrating if your GP practice has no appointments available or you just can’t get through on the phone.
+If you’re feeling unwell and need to see a doctor, it can be frustrating if your GP practice has no appointments available.
 This situation is common during the winter months when surgeries are especially busy and it can be particularly worrying over the holidays if you start to feel seriously ill.

 ✔️ Call 111